shayvana/openingrecs/README.md

 **Key implementations:**
 1. ✅ Z-score filtering (threshold: 2.0)
-2. ✅ Economic Fitness & Complexity algorithm
-3. ✅ Bipartite network projection
+2. ✅ Bipartite network projection
-4. ✅ No artificial component connections
+3. ✅ No artificial component connections
-5. ✅ Player rating weighting
+4. ✅ Player rating weighting
-6. ✅ Opening complexity metrics
+5. ✅ **Degree-based complexity** (adapted from EFC - see [COMPLEXITY_METRIC.md](COMPLEXITY_METRIC.md))

+**Note on complexity:** We use network degree centrality instead of raw EFC scores because EFC measures "rarity" (rare openings = high score), which is backwards for chess where popular openings often have deeper theory.
+Our approach: more connections in filtered network = higher complexity.

 **Validation:** 15/19 tests passing (79%) - all critical methodology tests ✓

+For complete details, see [/methodology](/methodology) page.

 ## Data